![]() |

 Tables

-Tables must be cited in the order in which they appear in the text using Arabic numerals to describe the tables.
-The table’s legend must be written in English and may include any pertinent notes and must include definitions of all abbreviations and acronyms that have been used in the table.
+Tables may include any pertinent notes and must include definitions of all abbreviations and acronyms that have been used in the table.
 Tables submitted with multiple parts or sections will be renumbered.
 The significance of results should be indicated by appropriate statistical analysis.
-When footnotes are used utilize the following symbols, in sequence: a), b), c).
-All units of measurement and concentration should be designated.
+When footnotes are used utilize the following symbols,in sequence: *, , , §, ǁ, , **, ††, ‡‡, etc. All units of measurement and concentration should be designated.
 Exponential terminology is discouraged.

 Figures

 Digital art needs to be created/scanned and saved and submitted as a TIFF (tagged image file format), an EPS (encapsulated postscript), or PPT (Power Point) files.
-Electronic photographs (radiographs, CT/ MRI scans, and scanned images) must have a resolution of at least 600 dpi.
+Electronic photographs (radiographs, CT/MRI scans, and scanned images) must have a resolution of at least 600 dpi.
 The submission of line art must have a resolution of at least 1,200 dpi (dots per inch).
 If fonts are used in the submitted artwork, they must be converted to paths or outlines or they must be embedded in the files.
 Any color images must be created/scanned and saved and submitted as CMYK files.
 Additionally, cite figures consecutively in the text, and number them in the order in which they are discussed.

-4. Case report
+6. Case report

 1. Final version

-After the paper has been accepted for publication, the author(s) should submit the final version of the manuscript for review.
+After the paper has been accepted for publication, the author(s) should submit the final version of the manuscript for publication.
 The names and affiliations of the authors should be double-checked to omit any spelling errors, and if the originally submitted image files were of poor resolution, higher resolution image files should be submitted at this time.
 Color images must be created as CMYK files.
-The electronic original should be sent for review with appropriate labeling and arrows.
+The electronic original should be sent for publication with appropriate labeling and arrows.
 The EPS, TIFF, Adobe Photoshop (PSD), JPEG, and PPT formats are preferred for submission of digital files of photographic images.
 Symbols (e.g., circles, triangles, squares), letters (e.g., words, abbreviations), and numbers should be large enough to be legible on reduction to the journal’s column widths.
 All of the symbols that are used must be defined in the figure caption.
 If the symbols are too complex to appear in the caption, they should appear on the illustration itself, within the area of the graph or diagram, not to the side of the illustration.
 If references, tables, or figures are moved, added, or deleted during the revision process, they should be renumbered to reflect such changes in order that all tables, references, and figures are cited in numeric order.

 2. Manuscript corrections